-- 1. Access Recovery Manager in either of the following ways: - Click Start, click All Programs, click Recovery Manager, and then click Recovery Manager.

-- or -
+- 1. Access Recovery Manager in either of the following ways: - Click Start, click All Programs, click Recovery Manager, and then click Recovery Manager. - or - - a.

-- a.
 Turn on or restart the computer, and then press esc while the "Press the ESC key for Startup Menu" message is displayed at the bottom of the screen. - b.
-Press f11 while the "Press <F11> for recovery" message is displayed on the screen.

-It may take several minutes for Recovery Manager to load.

-- 2. Click System Recovery in the Recovery Manager window. - 3.
+Press f11 to enter HP Recovery. - It may take several minutes for Recovery Manager to load. - 2.
+In the Recovery Manager window, click System Recovery. - 3.
 Follow the on-screen instructions.